renderedtext/render_async/README.md

 ```

 This will trigger `render_async` to load the `comments_path` when you click the `#details-button` element.
-If wanna the event get removed once it's triggered, you can pass `once: true` in the toggle options,
+If you wannt to remove event once it's triggered, you can pass `once: true` in the toggle options.
-by default the `once` option is false
+The `once` option is false by default.

 You can also pass in a placeholder before the `render_async` is triggered.
 That
 way, the element that started `render_async` logic will be removed after the